siberianfox/tinygwiki/TinyG-Boot-Loader.md

 **Huge thanks to Kevin Osborn who got this working**

 ## Updating TinyG Firmware using the Boot Loader

-**Step1**: To update the TinyG firmware run avrdude from a directory that has the tinyg.hex file you want to load.<br>
+To update the TinyG firmware run avrdude from a directory that has the tinyg.hex file you want to load.<br>

+**Step1**.
+Navigate to the directory that has the tinyg.hex file you want.

+**Step2**.
+Find your serial port.
+You will need to enter the USB port you are actually using.<br>
 Here's an example command line from Windows:<br>
 `avrdude -p x192a3 -c avr109 -b 115200 -P COM19 -U flash:w:tinyg.hex`